How Nonprofits Can Use Grassroots Advocacy To Overcome Funding Challenges

 Larger nonprofits have the potential to create high-impact advocacy campaigns that draw public attention to their mission.
 However, smaller nonprofits can also affect change in their communities and grow their local support networks by tackling local issues.

-This means that whether your nonprofit is small or operating at an enterprise level, you'll need to have an organized process for launching your campaigns.
+This means that whether your nonprofit is small or enterprise-level, you'll need to have an organized process for launching your campaigns.
 You can improve and grow your nonprofit advocacy campaigns with the following steps:

 Maintaining an active base of advocates is essential to your campaign's success.
 By establishing a structured internal process for your campaigns, you'll be able to create a continuous cycle in which you recruit new supporters, provide them with the necessary tools for your campaign, and recognize your members' success.

-If your nonprofit advocacy campaign manages to pick up enough support, you may end up attending a face-to-face meeting with a legislator on behalf of your organization on an advocacy mission.
+If your nonprofit advocacy campaign manages to pick up enough support, you may attend a face-to-face meeting with a legislator on behalf of your organization on an advocacy mission.
 If (and, ideally, when) this happens, make sure to provide the lawmaker with a policy brief.

 Leaving this informative and persuasive report with the lawmakers is a strategic move that provides key decision-makers with important information about your policy stance.
-Of course, nonprofit professionals who are new advocacy campaigns might need assistance drafting their first brief.
+Of course, nonprofit professionals new to advocacy campaigns might need assistance drafting their first brief.

 A policy brief is a succinct synopsis of a policy issue.
 While some policy briefs may be unbiased and objective, advocacy-specific policy briefs will include strong policy recommendations to convince lawmakers to pursue your nonprofit's desired course of action.